BBVA/kapow/docs/source/the_project/security.rst

 Parameter Mangling Attacks
 --------------------------

-Let's consider the following route:
+In order to understand what we mean by parameter mangling let's consider the following route:

 .. code-block:: bash